-At present, extending this adaptive learning model to operate between courses presents a series of challenges.
-The system fundamentally designed to adapt content within the confines of a single course curriculum, focusing on optimizing learning paths based on student interactions performance related to specific course material.
-Transitioning to an inter-course adaptive system would necessitate more complex integration of curricular structures and a deeper understanding of cross-disciplinary student backgrounds, capabilities that the current system, provided by McGraw Hill, does not yet support.
+At present, extending this adaptive learning model to operate between courses presents a series system challenges.
+The is fundamentally designed to adapt content within the confines of a single course curriculum, focusing on optimizing learning paths based on student interactions performance related to specific course material.
+Transitioning to an inter-course adaptive system would necessitate а more complex integration of curricular structures and a deeper understanding of cross-disciplinary student backgrounds, capabilities that the current system, provided by McGraw Hill, does not yet support.

 We recognize the potential benefits such an expansion would bring and are continually exploring ways to enhance our educational tools.
-We will certainly take this feedback into consideration as we plan future developments and potential
+We will certainly take this feedback into consideration as we plan future developments and potential collaborations that could enable a more interconnected adaptive learning environment.